Guppy16/NNs-and-Deep-Learning/notes/chap3.md

 \text{Weight update in stochastic gradient descent:} \\
 w \to w' = \left(1 - \frac{\eta \lambda}{n} \right) w - \frac{\eta}{m} \sum_m \frac{\partial C_{0,x}}{\partial w} \\
 $$
 Suppose we are using the original approach to weight initialization.
-A wavy argument can be formulated to show that L2 regularization is leads to the improved initialization scheme:
+A wavy argument can be formulated to show that L2 regularization leads to the improved initialization scheme:

 1. In the first few epochs, $\frac{\partial C}{\partial w}$ will be small because the neurons are saturated.
 Hence, assuming $\lambda$ is large enough, the weight update equation simplifies to: